ropensci/roweb3/content/blog/2025-06-27-news-june-2025/index.md

 -   One at ['1/editor-checks'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%221/editor-checks%22):

-    -   [capybara](https://github.com/ropensci/software-review/issues/645), Fast and Memory Efficient Fitting of Linear Models With High-Dimensional Fixed Effects.
+    -   [capybara](https://github.com/ropensci/software-review/issues/645), Fast and Memory Efficient Fitting of Linear Models With High-Dimensional.
 Submitted by [Mauricio "Pachá" Vargas Sepúlveda](https://pacha.dev).
         </div>

 Find out more about [Software Peer Review](/software-review) and how to get involved.